truocphan/TP-VulnBox/README.md

   --run VulnBox_NAME    Run an existing VulnBox or run a new VulnBox if not already downloaded (e.g. CVE-2024-31211) --delete VulnBox_NAME
                         Delete downloaded VulnBox (e.g. CVE-2024-31211)
+  --update              Update TP-VulnBox to the latest version --version             Print the current version of TP-VulnBox

 VulnBox is a container that is intentionally designed with vulnerabilities to allow security professionals to practice and improve their offensive security skills, such as penetration testing and vulnerability assessment.

 ```